Illustration from Zindel's 1825 book "Der Eislauf"

 Brown further tells us that by 1788, the popularity of skating in Germany "was expanding, though somewhat behind England.
 Long curves and spirals on the outside edge were the main features then practiced.
 Smaller figures and poses appear to have been treated contemptuously and termed 'artificialities'.
 However there must have been some inventive forces at work in search of new movements, for in that year the first important publication on skating was printed."
-The publication Brown refers to was called "Über das Schlittschuhfahren" and was written by a man named Gerhard Ulrich Anton Vieth.
+The publication Brown refers to was written by a man named Gerhard Ulrich Anton Vieth.
 If you're wondering who Vieth was, he was actually a prominent German mathematics teacher who lobbied both for educational reforms and for the development of physical education.
-He learned to skate earlier in Liepzig earlier in the decade he wrote his book and actually delivered his book in the form of a lecture delivered to friends in Dessau. "Über das Schlittschuhfahren" offered the first mention of the forward outside loop three.
-A few years later, Vieth authored an essay that detailed the four edges, changing edges, the spread eagle, a few figures and detailed instructions on carving the alphabet on the ice.
+He learned to skate in Liepzig.
+Prior to the publication of his book, he gave a lengthy lecture on skating to friends in Dessau.
+His twenty six page discourse was first published in "Neue Litteratur und Volkerkunde" in Leipzig in 1789.
+The following year, it was reprinted in Vienna as "Über das Schlittschuhfahren".
+Vieth's writings offered the first mention of the forward outside loop three as well as descriptions of the four edges, the spread eagle and detailed instructions on carving the alphabet on the ice.

 In the first part of the nineteenth century, Vieth's infectious enthusiasm for the sport slowly had a ripple effect.
-A Salzburg author by the name of Herr Maier penned "Das Schlittschuhlaufen" in 1814, in 1824 and 1825 came two books by Christian Siegmund Zindel and in 1827 Vien author F.E.
-Fergar penned "Das Schlittschuhfahren, eine prakt. anleit. zum schnellen und richtigen selbsternen dieser kunst".
+A Salzburg author by the name of Aloys Maier penned "Das Schlittschuhlaufen" in 1814.
+In 1824 and 1825 came two books by Christian Siegmund Zindel.
 These books slowly built upon the foundation of information that Vieth offered but did not have the Germans flocking to the ice.
 The Napoleonic Wars also slowed the sport's advancement.

 However, it was in the period that followed when German born opera soprano Henriette Sontag defied societal conventions about females taking to the ice when she skated publicly in Germany in the 1840's.
 Sontag was a singer of international renown and was actually the soprano soloist in the first public performances of Beethoven's "Symphony No. 9" when she was only eighteen but at the time she was reportedly skating in Germany she would have been in her thirties.
 Bearing in mind society's staid views on women and sport back in those days, Sontag's social standing probably played a big role in hushing her critics.
 She was the wife of Count Carlo Rossi and as such, took on the noble title of Countess.
 You didn't mess with nobility; German nobility at that.
 Sadly, and of interest to all of you Michelle Kwan fans out there, Sontag's final musical performance was in the role of none other than Desdemona, fourteen days before her death in 1854 of cholera.